krbrink2/rendgine/README.md

 Kyle Brinker
 Rendgine ray tracer

 To build, run the Makefile.
-The project uses no external libraries other than std.
+The executable uses no external libraries other than std, but the animation.sh script uses ffmpeg.

 Scene parameters are found as macros in controls.h.
 The binary rendres the scene into image.png.